Arsenal’s route to the Europa League final

 Arsenal’s route to the Europa League final in Baku included an earlier trip to the Azerbaijani capital as well as a relocated fixture in Ukraine and some tricky knockout ties.

-Here, Press Association Sport looks at their progress to Wednesday’s meeting with London rivals Chelsea at the Olympic Stadium.
+Here, Press Association Sport looks at their progress to the May 29 meeting with London rivals Chelsea at the Olympic Stadium.

 Arsenal 4 Vorskla Poltava 2 (Europa League Group stage, September 20, 2018)